Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Experiments

-One critical design choice in the proposed CoNHD method is the use of equivariant functions without aggregation.
-Previous work \citep{choe2023classification} add aggregation after the equivariant functions to generate a single node or edge representation, where the composition is still a single-output invariant function and leads to the three limitations discussed in the introduction.
-To investigate the effectiveness of our design choice, we apply a mean aggregation to the outputs of our equivariant functions.
-This reduces the diffusion operators to invariant single-output functions with the same output for different node-edge pairs.
-We conduct experiments on \texttt{Email-Enron} and \texttt{Email-Eu}.
+CoNHD reformulates interactions as multi-output functions by introducing co-representations as shown in Fig.~\ref{fig:single_output_multi_output}, thereby enabling the use of equivariant functions.
+To show the importance of the equivariant design, we apply a mean aggregation to the equivariant outputs, reducing $\phi$ and $\varphi$ to invariant functions with identical outputs for different node-edge pairs.
+We conduct experiments on Email-Enron and Email-Eu.

-As shown in Table~\ref{tab:ablation_study}, CoNHD with two equivariant operators achieves the highest performance, exhibiting significant improvements compared to the variant with two invariant operators.
-Furthermore, variants with just one equivariant operator still outperform the fully invariant model.
-This suggests that equivariance benefits the modeling of both within-edge and within-node interactions.
+As shown in Table~\ref{tab:ablation_study}, CoNHD with two equivariant operators achieves the best performance, significantly outperforming the variant with two invariant operators.
+Furthermore, variants with just one equivariant operator still outperform the fully invariant model, indicating that equivariance benefits both within-edge and within-node interactions.
 We also notice that the performance gap between the full equivariant model and the variant with only the equivariant within-edge operator $\phi$ is not significant.
 This might imply that within-edge interactions can provide the majority of the information needed for predicting the ENC labels in these datasets.